 How much does it cost?

-The cost for each game can vary depending on the opposition and where you sit in the ground.
-For an up to date list of prices, please see this page: HERE
+The cost for each game can vary depending on the opposition and where you sit in the ground. but general prices are below

 How do I get there?